sisayyigezu/non-communicable-disease-screening-app/README.md

 Core screening calculations are designed to run locally.
 The repository must not contain private credentials, signing keys, API keys, environment files, or identifiable health information.

-Do not commit:

-* `credentials.json`
-* `.env` files
-* Android keystores
-* Private keys
-* API keys or access tokens
-* Personal health information
-* Generated application builds

-Sensitive configuration should be managed using environment variables, Expo secrets, or another approved secret-management system.

 ## Limitations

-* Screening results are risk estimates, not diagnoses.
 * Results depend on the accuracy of the information entered by the user.
-* Screening questionnaires cannot replace laboratory tests or clinical evaluation.
+* Screening questionnaires cannot replace laboratory diagnoses or clinical evaluation.
-* The chatbot is not multilingual.
 * AI-generated responses may be incomplete or inaccurate.
 * Native AI functionality may require supported hardware and additional device storage.

-## Emergency Notice

-This application is not an emergency service.
-Anyone experiencing chest pain, severe breathing difficulty, loss of consciousness, signs of stroke, or another medical emergency should immediately contact their local emergency services.

 ## Additional Documentation